zavalalabs/zavalalabs.github.io/_posts/2024-5-07-Goodbye-Hyper-V-Free.md

 ### Pain Points

+>[!TIP]
-- No GUI
+> - No GUI
-- Clustering required a domain of some sort
+> - Clustering required a domain of some sort
-- Certificates were always "Un trusted"
+> - Certificates were always "Un trusted"
-- GPU passthrough supported?
+> - GPU passthrough supported?
 (It may have been, but I never got it working)

 ### What worked